 AP Photo/Jae C. Hong

 It has been a while since either program has turned the trick, but the Spartans were the last of the two to pull it off.
 Michigan State last won the crown in 2015, finishing up with an overall mark of 12-2 and a record of 7-1 in conference play.
-The team matched up with Alabama in a CFP semifinal game at the Cotton Bowl, losing by a score of 38-0.
-Michigan’s last title came in 2004 when they matched Iowa with a 7-1 mark in Big Ten play.
+The team matched up with Alabama in a College Football Playoff semifinal game at the Cotton Bowl, losing by a score of 38-0.
+Michigan’s last title came in 2004, when it matched Iowa with a 7-1 mark in Big Ten play.
 The Wolverines finished the year with an overall mark of 9-3, losing to Texas in the Rose Bowl by a score of 38-37.

-The vaunted New Year’s Six bowl games, Cotton, Fiesta, Rose, Orange, Peach, and Sugar, are considered the biggest, and they tend to be the most popular attractions as well.
+The vaunted New Year’s Six bowl games, Cotton, Fiesta, Rose, Orange, Peach and Sugar, are considered the biggest, and they tend to be the most popular attractions as well.
 In recent years, the games which have also served as CFP semifinal contests have been the biggest draws.
-For the 2020 season, the Rose Bowl and Sugar Bowl have the honors on that front.
-Both of those contests are scheduled for Jan.
-1, 2021.
+For the 2021 season, the Orange Bowl and Cotton Bowl have the honors on that front.
+Both of those contests are scheduled for Dec.
+31, 2021.